Lewis Carroll: Politics, religion, and philosophy

-Dodgson also expressed interest in other fields.
+Dodgson expressed interest in other fields.
 He was an early member of the Society for Psychical Research, and one of his letters suggests that he accepted as real what was then called "thought reading".
 Dodgson wrote some studies of various philosophical arguments.
 In 1895, he developed a philosophical regressus-argument on deductive reasoning in his article "What the Tortoise Said to Achilles", which appeared in one of the early volumes of Mind.
 The article was reprinted in the same journal a hundred years later in 1995, with a subsequent article by Simon Blackburn titled "Practical Tortoise Raising".